open-mmlab/mmpose/docs/en/install.md

 MMPose can be built for CPU only environment.
 In CPU mode you can train (requires MMCV version >= 1.4.4), test or inference a model.

-However, some functionalities are gone in this mode, usually GPU-compiled ops like `Deformable Convolution`.
-Most models in MMPose don't depends on these ops, but if you try to train/test/inference a model containing these ops, an error will be raised.
+However, some functionalities are missing in this mode, usually GPU-compiled ops like `Deformable Convolution`.
+Most models in MMPose don't depend on these ops, but if you try to train/test/infer a model containing these ops, an error will be raised.

 ### Install on Google Colab